Instanton moduli spaces and $\mathscr W$-algebras: Introduction

 The Nekrasov partition functions are equal for $\Uh{d}$ and for flag Uhlenbeck spaces at $\ve_2 = 0$, and it is enough for some purposes, say to determine Seiberg-Witten curves, but they are different in general.
 Therefore it was clear that we must replace $\grg_{\aff}^\vee$ by something else, but we did not know what it is.

 A breakthrough was given in a physics context by Alday-Gaiotto-Tachikawa \cite{AGT} (AGT for short).
 They conjectured that the partition functions for $G=SL(2)$ with four fundamental matters and adjoint matters are conformal blocks of the Virasoro algebra.
-They provided enough mathematically rigorous evidences, say numerical checks for small instanton numbers, and also physical intuition that this correspondence is coming from an observation that $N=2$ $4d$ gauge theories are obtained by compactifying the underlying $6d$ theory on a Riemann surface.
+They provided enough mathematically rigorous evidence, say numerical checks for small instanton numbers.
+They also give physical intuition that this correspondence is coming from an observation that $4d$ $N=2$ supersymmetric gauge theories are obtained by compactifying the $6d$ theory on a Riemann surface: the Virasoro algebra naturally lives on the Riemann surface, which cannot be directly seen from the $4d$ side.
 They also guessed that the Virasoro algebra is replaced by the $\scW$-algebra for a group $G$ of type $ADE$.

 There is a large literature in physics after AGT, especially for type $A$.
 We do not give the list, though those works are implicitly related to ours.
 We mention only one which was most relevant for us, it is \cite{ABCDEFG} by Keller et al, where the statement (4) was written down for the first time for general $G$.
 (There is an earlier work by Gaiotto for $G=SL(2)$ \cite{Gaiotto}, and various others for classical groups.)